Settlement process – Israel

 On-exchange trading and settlement is executed by means of book-entry transfers between TASE participants, with ownership recorded in the books and records of the participants.

 Settlement of equities between exchange members is DVP.
-Foreign investors may arrange a T+2 settlement cycle with their brokers in order to complete the broker to custodian leg.
+Foreign investors may arrange a T+2 settlement cycle with their brokers in order to complete the broker to account operator leg.

 The TASE acts as a central counterparty to all (TASE) exchange trades.